-Low-level concerns should be reported directly to the DSL.
+These concerns should be reported directly to the DSL.
 If there are concerns about the DSL, these should be reported directly to the Headteacher.
 Staff are encouraged to self-refer if they have found themselves in a situation which might be misinterpreted or they have behaved in a way that falls below professional standards.
 The DSL records all low-level concerns, which are reviewed so that patterns of concerning behaviours can be recognised and appropriate action can be taken.
+Low level concerns shared about agency staff and contractors should be notified to their employers.